OpenDreamKit/OpenDreamKit.github.io/meetings/2019-10-30-Luxembourg/notes-rehearsal-day-2.md

 ---
 tags: OpenDreamKit, Final Review
 ---
-# OpenDreamKit final review (rehearsal day 1)
+# OpenDreamKit final review (rehearsal day 2)

-This pad is for taking notes during the first day of rehearsal for OpenDreamKit's [Final review](https://opendreamkit.org/meetings/2019-10-30-Luxembourg/).
+This pad is for taking notes during the second day of rehearsal for OpenDreamKit's [Final review](https://opendreamkit.org/meetings/2019-10-30-Luxembourg/).